-We often get a lot of the same questions when we talk to brands and individuals looking to get started with their podcast.
+We often get a lot of the same questions when we talk to brands and individuals looking to get started with their podcast, so here’s a quick cheat sheet:

 How often should I publish an episode?